tomrittervg/geysigning/README.rst

 program from your desktop shell.
 Search for "Keysign".
 If you want to run the program from the command line, you can add ~/.local/bin to your PATH.
-The installation should have put an exectuable named keysign in that directory.
+The installation should have put an executable named keysign in that directory.

 If you haven't installed via pip or not to your user's home directory (i.e. with --user), you can start the program from your environment's